 Once a couple decides that surrogacy is the best option to start a family when it is not possible to conceive on their own, times can be stressful.
 This is both an exciting and fearful experience at the same time.
-Once a pregnancy is confirmed, the couple who has opted to use a surrogate need to start preparing for the baby that is coming.
-There is a period of nine months to get prepared – and ensuring all appropriate steps are taken during this time is very important.
+Why did it say fearfully? because at the same time you have to prepare financially for surrogacy.
+The couple who has opted to use a Surrogate need to start preparing for the baby that is coming before confirming pregnancy.
+There is a period of nine months to prepare yourself.
+Ensure to take all appropriate steps during this time is very important.

 Financial preparation is something that is critical.
 The couple who is about to become new parents needs to ensure that they prepare themselves financially for when the baby arrives.
 This will help decrease the stress that comes with welcoming a new baby into the world.
 It also ensures things will go smoothly, allowing the couple to spend time with their newborn baby, instead of having to constantly worry about how they are going to make ends meet.

 We are going to share some important tips that will help you and your partner be financially prepared for your surrogacy journey, and when the baby arrives.
 Take each of these tips into consideration to ensure you are both ready and to help prevent stress from turning things into chaos.Fill Out An Application

 One of the first things you should focus on is starting a fund that will cater toward the early needs of both mommy and the baby before confirming pregnancy.
 During your surrogacy journey, you and your partner along with their physician will be responsible for overseeing the well-being of the Surrogate mother in the majority of cases.
 Even when your Surrogate is healthy, complications do sometimes arise.
 When anything happens, you need to ensure that you have adequate funds available to address these problems immediately.